SquawkBus/squawkbus/README.md

 Combining notification and sending enables the selectfeed pattern.
 The publisher requests notifications on the topic pattern for which it is publishing.
 When a client subscribes, an initial image is sent.
-This is followed by deltas which and published to all subscribers.
+This is followed by deltas which are published to all subscribers.

 ### Authentication